 The 3 most common categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
 If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you could qualify as a Dislocated worker.
 If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and family size, then you could qualify under Adult Low Income.
-For youths age 18-24, you might qualify if you are not enrolled in school.
+For youths age 18-24, you might qualify if you are not going to school.
 You must also be determined to be “suitable.”
-This is not an entitlement.
-The process is arduous so it is best to consult with us first to see if you are eligible.
+This is not an automatic approval.
+The process is arduous so it is best to speak with us first to see if you are eligible.

-You need to select a program that can be finished in a short period of time that will increase your marketability enough to help get you placed.
-We look at the best ways to take advantage of your experience to add a certification that will make you attractive to employers and easier to place.
-Some career choices are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+You need to select a program that can be finished in a short period of time that will increase your marketability enough to help get you hired.
+We look at the best ways to take advantage of your experience to add a certification that will make you attractive to hiring managers and easier to place.
+Some career choices are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

 Yes!
 The whole purpose of this program is to help you get back in the workforce.
 We have teamed up with a staffing firm that has devoted a person to work at our location exclusively with our clients.
 She helps with your resume, cover letter, LinkedIn profile, interview techniques and most importantly, getting your resume in front of hiring managers.
 We work with over three thousand employers in Central Florida who use us for their training requirements.
 Many of them recruit from us so we get many job leads that are not available to the general public.
 Over half the jobs we have helped place people in are not even advertised.

 I have over 20 years’ experience in education.
 I, too, was laid off from my position several years ago and had difficulty getting employed again because of my age.
-Thankfully, I got hired again, but this time on the corporate side.
-Then I learned about the WIOA grant and understood what a godsend this could be for people who lost their jobs or people with a low income.
-Many others do not like working with it becase of all the bureaucratic paperwork.
+Luckily, I got back to work, but this time on the corporate side.
+Then I learned about the WIOA grant and knew what a godsend this could be for the unemployed or people with a low income.
+Many others do not like working with it becase of all the bureaucracy.
 The processes vary from one county to the next and are often changing.
 However, I have always been good at dealing with government bureaucracies.
 My experience working in colleges gives me an in depth awareness of the many career choices and what it takes to get hired.
-I now specialize in assisting veterans, out of work (and under-employed) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
+I now specialize in helping veterans, out of work (and under-employed) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
 Let’s see what you are eligible for!